 Second, do not, I repeat, do not, include more than one call to action in an email.
 Many people receive up to hundreds of emails in a day, so you can bet they are skimming most of them.
 Your email should be as short as possible, concise, and have only one clear purpose.
 Otherwise, you run the risk of being perceived as just another annoying, spammy, overwhelming marketing email.

 And finally, eliminate spammy subject lines (spammy subject lines have been out of favor for a long time, but if you’re still using them, now is as good a time as any to make the change).
 You have one chance to make a first impression, and consumers’ eyes are drawn to certain words that indicate spam.
 Check out this list of words to avoid to ensure your email actually get opened.

 6. Consolidate marketing platforms.

 As marketing platforms such as Hubspot and Marketo continue to expand their capabilities, the trend towards consolidating the contents of your marketing toolbox rages on into 2017.

 In short, consolidating your marketing tools equates to reducing cost and gaining efficiency.
 One platform that provides clear insight into your various marketing campaigns and how they’re affecting your company’s ROI is preferable to six or seven incohesive platforms; as information is processed from platform to platform, it is lost, misinterpreted and fails to take data that stored elsewhere into account.

-Developing a thorough marketing plan is essential to the success of your company in 2017.
+Developing a thorough marketing plan is essential to the long-lasting success of your company.
 The more strategic you are, the further your core message will reach.
 Think of your marketing plan as a map that will lead you to your business goals, and be sure to make these changes to ensure your team is keeping up with the times, and your competitors.
 Happy planning!